Value of European Wilderness

 During the last decade the Wilderness movement achieved significant successes and gained the public support of Europeans.
 Politicians under influence of industrial lobbyists are trying to ignore this shift in public opinion but are confronted more and more by a Wilderness friendly electorate.

 Part of the reason for this lobbyism is that Europe continues to experience economic growth and development and there are fewer lands that have escaped commercial and residential development.
-This process includes development of infrastructure (particularly in Eastern part of Europe) but also second and vacation homes which are spreading further into formerly undeveloped rural areas and regions.
+This process includes the development of infrastructure (particularly in Eastern parts of Europe) and vacation homes, which are spreading further into formerly undeveloped rural areas and regions.

 Kalkalpen Wilderness, Austria